 After the tiring climb-down, I decide to take a walk towards the Luxembourg gardens as the Sun is coming out, catching Université la Sorbonne on the way and also buying necessities from a supermarket.
 I hang around for some time in Shakespeare & Company, the famous English bookshop, catch croissant and almond cookies in their café, and walk along the route the characters in ‘Before Sunset’ had taken.
 I walk to Saint Chapelle, which is on the same island as Notre Dame, but find it closed (in the same building as the public court, it is closed between 1:15 and 2:45 p.m. every day).
 Still half an hour to open, I decide to take a walk along la Seine.
 The river-bank is beautiful, with musicians and painters and lovers.
 I find a Batobus counter and check the price.
 I see that I am eligible for a 6€ discount, and can go anywhere for as long as I want on Batobus for 2 days at 13€.
 So I buy a ticket and go around the city in the boat, deciding to give Saint Chapelle a miss for then.
 The buildings and trees and people lining the banks of the different branches of la Seine going this way make the river-banks beautiful, and the breeze adds to the experience.
 Musée de Louvre, Musée de Orsay, la Carousel, la Tour Eiffel are all along the banks of the Seine, covered by Batobus round trip.
 After around two and a half hours, I decide to head towards Montmartre, catching Arc de Triomphe along the way.

 Aside from a forgettable experience in a defunct public toilet, and a complete confusion about where to catch the bus, meeting a Sri Lankan who doesn’t speak English but is excited to see me, and buying some souvenirs, I manage to board the right bus.
-However, the crowd leads to me missing my stop at Place de la Concorde by 2 stops, and me having to find Champs Elysées by foot.
-I walk along it towards Arc de Triomphe, the poshest street I have ever walked on in my life, and possibly ever will.
+However thanks to the crowd, I end up missing my stop at Place de la Concorde and having to find Champs Elysées by foot.
+I walk along it towards Arc de Triomphe, the poshest street I have ever walked on in my life (and possibly ever will).
 From there I take the Metro to Pigalle and run into Abhishek inside the train, who was supposed to meet me in Pigalle after work.

 Saturday, the 21st

 The day is sunny, and the weather forecast says it is supposed to remain so.
 So I head to Versailles.
 The Château area is too crowded with tourists, and I have read beforehand that there are alternative routes to the gardens.
 So I decide to explore, and after a long walk find myself completely lost somewhere in the gardens.
 The village area is beautiful, and I bump into a bunch of Americans who are equally lost.
 With the GPS, I manage to find my way to the Grand Trianon and Petit Trianon, which I can’t enter because I don’t have a ticket, but I manage to find the Great Lakes.
 I spend the afternoon walking around the lakes, a full circle, back to the Château, getting lost and conversing with other lost people on the way.
 There are joggers and picnickers taking in the beautiful Saturday afternoon, and cyclists whoosh past from time to time.
-There are lovers, there are friends, there is family and there are old couples.
+There are lovers, there are friends, there are families and there are old couples.
 The walk in the park is a simply amazing experience, although a little tiring.
-I hang around near the Château and manage to find people who help me understand the way out through the village that will lead back to the RER-C station.
-Grandeur is the theme of Paris, everything appears huge, from the Eiffel Tower to Versailles (which of course is a town by itself, if not a city), and as I was to find out later, the Louvre, and also the cemetery situated right in the middle of this grand city.
+I hang around near the Château and manage to find people who help me understand the way out through the village leading back to the RER-C station.
+Grandeur is the theme of Paris, everything appears huge, from the Eiffel Tower to Versailles (which of course is a town by itself) — and as I was to find out later — the Louvre, and the cemetery situated right in the middle of this grand city.

 My plans for the last day, before catching the flight to Geneva at night, includes catching the Pièrre Lachaise cemetery, and also the Saint Chapelle which I had missed earlier.
 However, I wake up late after the two tiring days, to find the rain continuing from the last night.
-When I have made and packed my lunch and leaving, it has finally stopped.
+When I have made and packed my lunch and is about to leave, the rain has finally stopped.
 Metros on Sundays are much rarer, there’s just not enough time to catch both in my wish-list so I go only to the Cemetery.

 And here are what I missed (so that you don’t):